Daunting to-do list for next French president

 - The economy is in the doldrums, joblessness rife and terror attacks frequent

-- Le Pen has rode a wave of nationalist fervor to second round; Macron has warned against it
+- Le Pen rode a wave of nationalist fervor to second round; Macron warned against it

 (CNN)Winning the election is just the start of it.
 The list of troublesome issues facing the next president of France is lengthy, and it will not be easy to solve any of them.